fbunc/golden_ratio_mod_13_structure/time_and_symbols.md

-# 'Time' and 'Symbols' -The main idea that could be explained in a short and simple video is :
+# 'Time' and 'Symbols' meet 'Eigenwheels' :

 This is the story of 'Time' and 'Symbols', they loved each other but didn't know how to sync between them, how to get along.